Item number: 2010s

 In 2018, Pooja Hegde featured in the hit item number "Jigelu Rani" from the film Rangasthalam.
 The song was trending on YouTube.
+Jacqueline Fernandez featured in the remake of the "Ek Do Teen" song that originally featured Madhuri Dixit.
 Moroccan-Canadian dancer-actress Nora Fatehi also featured in the item song "Dilbar" which has become one of the most popular Bollywood music videos of all time.
 It is a recreation of an item number of the same name from Sirf Tum (1999), which was composed by Nadeem–Shravan and featured Sushmita Sen as an item girl.
 The re-created version by Tanishk Bagchi features Middle-Eastern musical sounds.
 In the music video, Nora Fatehi performs belly dancing, an Arabic dance style that was previously featured in a number of popular Bollywood item numbers, performed by actresses such as Helen in "Mehbooba O Mehbooba" from Sholay (1975), Zeenat Aman in "Raqqasa Mera Naam" from The Great Gambler (1979), Mallika Sherawat in "Mayya Mayya" from Guru (2007), and Rani Mukerji in "Aga Bai" from Aiyyaa (2012).
 The international success of "Dilbar" inspired an Arabic-language version, also featuring Nora Fatehi.
 "Dilbar" is popular across Southern Asia and the Arab world, with all versions of the song having received more than 1 billion views on YouTube.
+From then on, Nora Fatehi became associated with performing item numbers that featured belly dancing.
 TV and Bollywood Actress Mouni Roy made her debut by "Nachna Aunda Nahi".
 The "Gali Gali" track from the Kannada film K.G.F: Chapter 1, sung by Neha Kakkar, which featured Mouni Roy also, was a huge hit.
+Alia Bhatt also made an appearance in "The Hookup Song" from Student of The Year 2 (2019).